We held a marketing workshop!

 When I was trying to create a landing page for server support,

-I was thinking about the design without having a strategy, so
+I started by thinking about the design without having a strategy, and

-listening to Mr. Ueyama's talk made me realize how wrong I was.
+listening to Mr. Ueyama's talk made me realize I was wrong.

-First, I need to decide on a strategic message,
+First, I will decide on the strategic message,

-and then I want to think about how to communicate that message.
+and then I will think about how to convey that message.

 summary

-There is no right answer in marketing, but
+There is no single right answer in marketing, but

 by exchanging information, including success stories and failures,

-we should be able to get closer to the right answer.
+we can get closer to finding the right answer.

 This study session

-helped me realize that my approach was wrong and taught me things I didn't know, so
+helped me realize that my approach was wrong and taught me things I didn't know before, so

-I think I've taken a step closer to marketing.
+I think I've taken a step closer to understanding marketing.

-First of all, I would like to try out various things and
+First, I want to try out various things by imitating them,

-An interview with our CEO, Haraoka, was published in "Keiei Tsuushin Online."
+An interview with our CEO, Haraoka, has been published in "Management Communication Online."

-It details examples of how our server support is used.
+It provides a detailed overview of how our server support services are being utilized.

 Please take a look!